vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/nsx/nsx-edge-clusters/Get-VCFEdgeCluster.md

 Get-VCFEdgeCluster
 ```

-This example shows how to retrieve the list of NSX Edge Clusters managed by SDDC Manager.
+This example shows how to retrieve the list of NSX Edge clusters managed by SDDC Manager.

 ### Example 2